defunkt/jquery-pjax/README.md

 * `container`      - The String selector of the container to load the reponse body.
 Must be a String.
-* `clickedElement` - The element that was clicked to start the pjax call.
+* `target`         - The Element that was clicked to start the pjax call.
 * `push`           - Whether to pushState the URL.
 Default: true (of course)
 * `replace`        - Whether to replaceState the URL.
 Default: false
 * `timeout`        - pjax sets this low, <1s.
 Set this higher if using a